Allison Miller: Career

 Miller started her career as member of the Young Actors Theatre in Tallahassee, Florida.
 She appeared as Nora in the play Brighton Beach Memoirs for the theatre.

 Miller first appeared on television In 2004, when she was one of eight actresses chosen as finalists to play Laurie in the VH-1 reality show In Search of the New Partridge Family.
-Other television roles included an appearance in Lucy's Piano (2006) and episodes of General Hospital, CSI: NY, Desperate Housewives, and Boston Legal.
+Other television roles included an appearance in Lucy's Piano (2006) and episodes of General Hospital, CSI: NY, Desperate Housewives, and Boston Legal, and Cold Case in 2006.

 Miller appeared as a series regular on the NBC television drama series Kings, which was based on the biblical story of David.
 She portrayed Princess Michelle Benjamin, an analogue of Michal (daughter of Saul and first wife of David).
 The series lasted only one season.

 Miller appeared in two 2009 films: a live action version of Blood: The Last Vampire and 17 Again.

 In 2011, Miller co-starred as Skye Tate in the single season of the series Terra Nova.
 In 2012, she started appearing in the NBC comedy Go On, which was cancelled after one season.

 In 2014, Miller starred in Devil's Due, a found-footage horror film.

 Miller played the lead role in the drama film There's Always Woodstock, released March 19, 2014 at the Gasparilla International Film Festival.

 Miller had a recurring role as Julia Howser in the ABC sitcom Selfie, which was cancelled after its sixth episode.

 Miller starred in the Syfy television series Incorporated.

 She played the role of Sonya Struhl, a lawyer who defends Liberty High School in the second season of the Netflix original series 13 Reasons Why.
 The second season was released on May 18, 2018.

-Her most recent role in the ABC drama, A Million Little Things, is in its third season.
-Miller plays Maggie Bloom.
-The drama series has been renewed for a fifth season.
+Her latest series was on the ABC drama, A Million Little Things, which ended after five seasons in 2023.

+Her most recent role was on Season 24, Episode 17 ("A Perfect Family") of NBC's Law & Order.